wxguy/wxguy.github.io/_posts/2022-05-25-list-of-python-packages-for-met-ocean-and-climate-science-applications.md

 [siphon](https://www.unidata.ucar.edu/software/siphon/).
 Siphon is a collection of Python utilities for downloading data from remote data services.
 Much of Siphon’s current functionality focuses on access to data hosted on a THREDDS Data Server, although access to data hosted by other web technologies is being quickly added.

-[mkmov](http://christopherbull.com.au/mkmov/).
-This utility is designed to make a movie from a NetCDF file or stitch together a series of .png files.
-The interface is by command line and everything is done in one line.

 -------

 ## Data Science, Machine Learning, and Artificial Intelligence